Rental Income vs Mortgage Cost Calculator

 A worked example

-Try the defaults: monthly rent of 1,500, monthly mortgage payment of 900, monthly running costs of 300.
+As an illustration: monthly rent of 1,500, a monthly mortgage payment of 900, and monthly running costs of 300.
 The tool returns 300.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type, with no submit button.
+The value of working this way is seeing how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to Monthly Rent, Monthly Mortgage Payment, and Monthly Running Costs.
-Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Rent and the mortgage payment usually tip the answer one way or the other.
+Flipping each value past a round threshold shows which input the cashflow is most sensitive to.

 The formula behind this